zubinchopra/portaldocs/portal-sdk/templates/portalfx-accessibility.md

 ## Best Practices
 * Design and code with accessibility in mind

-* Use portal tiles/parts, forms, and controls whenever possible, as those are designed to be accessible
+* Use Portal tiles/parts, forms, and controls whenever possible, as those are designed to be accessible

 * Use HTML semantics when using custom HTML <a href="http://www.w3schools.com/html/html5_semantic_elements.asp">Web semantics</a>
 	For example, don't create a button with a styled DIV tag.
 Use the BUTTON tag instead.